Mull Base

 CREW: 170

 Mull Base was excavated by the Mollys in 772 AS to act as a staging post for attacks on BMM operations across Leeds and Newcastle.
-Raids on the lightly protected industrial convoys heading to the Leeds jump gate provided the early Mollys with many of the materials needed to establish themselves as a long term insurgency.
+Raids on the lightly protected industrial convoys heading to the Leeds Jump Gate provided the early Mollys with many of the materials needed to establish themselves as a long term insurgency.
 The close proximity to the Leeds jump hole also attracted several radical sects of Mollys, who sought to intercept MOX shipments from LD-14, in the hope of refining weapons-grade plutonium.
-These dangerous raids on high security convoys often resulted in the deaths of the pilots involved, and bore no tangible results.
+These dangerous raids on high security convoys often resulted in the deaths of the pilots involved, and bore few tangible results.

 Bribes & Missions Offered